Originating in the Song Dynasty (960-1279 AD), the "horse

 The two character inscription, with one Chinese character

-character below the square hole, reads lu er (绿耳).
+above and one character below the square hole, reads lu er (绿耳).

 The heavy green patina on the coin is appropriate because lu er translates as